fluid-project/infusion/README.txt

 * Keyboard accessibility jQuery plug-in: There is a naming clash with jQuery UI's ui.selectable.js

 * Keyboard control in the Safari and Opera browsers is not yet fully supported.

-The Inline Edit component is in development.
-Some features are present, but more are planned.

-The new Pager component is very preliminary: Much of the functionality is not yet implemented.